Instructions and support

 The following tips may be useful when recruiting people with special skills:

 You can search for a specialist in a particular field when you log in to Job Market Finland.
-You can create a job posting or browse the profiles published by job seekers by using different search criteria.
+In the Business E-services section of Job Market Finland, you can publish a job posting and get suggestions for suitable candidates.
+You can also browse jobseeker profiles without publishing a job posting.

 If you cannot find a suitable employee, you can, for example, train a specialist to meet the needs of your organisation, commission work from an entrepreneur, or look for a suitable person abroad.